GonzaloCardenalAl/medical_LLM_evaluation/README.md

 ## Usage

 There are 3 main python files to obtain the scoring of the models answer:
-- get_model_answers_and_prompt_generation.py: loads a model (either from Hugging Face for open-source models or via an API) and generates responses using prompts.
+- **`get_model_answers_and_prompt_generation.py`** : loads a model (either from Hugging Face for open-source models or via an API) and generates responses using prompts.
-- f1_score.py: obtains the different modalities of f1 score from different the 3 different sources: SNOMED CT from PyMedtermino 2, WordNet and custom GPT dictionary, and applaying lemmatization.
-- scores.py: computes MedGPT score and averages results over iterations and questions of the same category.

-- **`get_model_answers_and_prompt_generation.py`**
 Use this script in environments with GPU support.
 To run across multiple GPUs or nodes, utilize:

   **Example (multi-GPU/cluster)**:
   ```bash